October 7, 1998– Matthew Shepard‘s brutalized body is discovered.

 The Matthew Shepard And James Byrd Jr. Hate Crimes Prevention Act was signed into law by President Barack Obama on October 28, 2009 (Byrd was a black man dragged to his death behind a truck by racists in Texas).
 The law expanded a 1969 U.S. Federal Hate-Crime Law to include crimes motivated by a victim’s actual or perceived gender, sexual orientation, gender identity, or disability.

-The always charming James Dobson, of Focus On The Family had argued that the act would “muzzle people of faith who dare to express their moral and biblical concerns about homosexuality”.
+The always charming James Dobson, of Focus on the Family argued that the act would “muzzle people of faith who dare to express their moral and biblical concerns about homosexuality”.

 Jefferson Beauregard Sessions III, then a Senator from Alabama, had opposed the bill arguing that it would be a step closer to the prosecution of “thought crimes” and that it would prevent religious organizations from expressing their beliefs openly, although the bill only refers to violent actions, not speech.
 Republican Representative Virginia Foxx of North Carolina called the hate crime labeling of Shepard’s murder a “hoax”.